 3. Use Windows in Buildings

-One of the most popular methods used by photographers is to use the windows in the building to capture the picture using this technique.
+Another popular method is to use the windows in the building to capture the picture using this technique.

 You can also try it in your home or if you are inside a hotel that has got a good scenic view from its window.
-You need to include the window also in the photo to get this capture.
+You need to include the window also in the photo to get the image using this technique.

 4. Use Mirrors